Molcas/OpenMolcas/doc/source/users.guide/programs/caspt2.rst

   in the CASSCF orbital optimization (keyword :kword:`CIRoot` in :program:`RASSCF`) are desired.
   This keyword is mutually exclusive with :kword:`MULTistate`.
+  This keyword generates two files in the scratch directory, Do_Rotate.txt, which stores the XMS rotation vector, and H0_Rotate.txt, which stores the Hamiltonian for the XMS rotated states.

   .. xmldoc:: <KEYWORD MODULE="CASPT2" NAME="XMULTISTATE" APPEAR="Extended Multi-State" KIND="INTS_COMPUTED" SIZE="1" LEVEL="BASIC">
               <ALTERNATE KIND="CUSTOM" />